Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

     cargo concordium build --out dist/cis2-nft/cis2.module.wasm.v1 --schema-out dist/cis2-nft/schema.bin

-Now, open up your lib.rs file under /src, we need to specify the TOKEN_METADATA_BASE_URL parameter in the contract.
-Since, this is an NFT, we need to store the metadata on chain forever.
+Now, open up your lib.rs file under /src, you need to specify the TOKEN_METADATA_BASE_URL parameter in the contract.
+Since, this is an NFT, you need to store the metadata on chain forever.
 Add your IPFS link like below.

 .. image:: images/add-ipfs-link.png
     :width: 100%